cdavidmaxey/cdavidmaxey.github.io/_posts/2015-08-01-Emotional-intelligence-Identifying-and-expressing-feelings.md

 		</a>
 	</div>
 </div>

-<p>Communicating emotions effectively requires adequate vocabulary&mdash;if your child usually expresses their feelings simplistically (e.g., often saying happy or mad), expanding your child’s vocabulary might help them communicate more effectively.
+Although a cartoon certainly can’t do justice to the depth and breadth of EQ research, it highlights the variety of emotions we experience, and the need for adequate vocabulary to communicating our feelings effectively.
+If your child usually says they’re happy or mad in simplistic terms, expanding your child’s vocabulary might help them express themself more effectively.
 There are many feelings charts out on the Internet.
 Jim Borgman’s popular <i>How are you feeling today?</i> posters are available from <a rel="nofollow" href="http://www.ctherapy.com/feelings/">CTherapy.com</a>.
-Emoji feelings are shown below, and they’re downloadable as a coloring page on the right.</p>
+Emoji feelings are shown below, and they’re downloadable as a coloring page on the right.
+If your child is having substantial problems with emotional expression, treatment from a mental health professional is recommended, and working on emotion identification with a feelings chart could possibly be a component of that treatment.

 <h4 id="emoji" class="center">Emoji Feelings</h4>
 <div id="emojitable" class="center">
 	<div><div>&#x1f60a;</div><div>Happy</div></div>